Visiting North Dakota and looking for something to do the Dakota Territory Air Museum near Award Winning Dentist – Dental Care Associates, offers an

 different gears that help enable flying.
 Equipment presentations are also accessible for tourists to

 observe.
 The museum also puts on a display of the fire trucks of the Minot Fire Department from

 the 1920s and 1930s.

-The Dakota Territory Air Museums offers lots to do and see whether you are a local or just visiting.
+The Dakota Territory Air Museums, near the Scandanavian Heritage Park, offers lots to do and see whether you are a local or just visiting.